tweedegolf/embedded-workshop/lectures/mdbook/src/1_anatomy/6_gdb_debug/1_cargo_embed.md

 ```bash
 $ cargo embed --chip STM32L476RG -p examples --bin hal_pac_structure --release
 ```

 - Can act as a GDB server
+- Prints a whole load of warnings, but works fine